bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 Woah!!
 We have already deleted src/Songbird/NestablePageBundle and we should expect to see some errors.
 Why are the songbird routes still there?

-That's right, that shows that vendor/your_name/nestable-page-bundle is working.
-The *new SongbirdNestablePageBundleSongbirdNestablePageBundle()* initialised in AppKernel.php is working because of the namespace.

 We have a problem.
 The namespace "Songbird" is no longer relevant in vendor/your-name/nestable-page-bundle since the bundle is already decoupled from Songbird CMS.
 We want to change the bundle's filename and namespace so that it is more intuitive.
 How do we do that?

 Let us re-download the repo and do some mass restructuring